about_Tab_Expansion

 Parameter argument completion

 Tab completion can also work to complete parameter arguments.
-This allows you to use the Tab key to cycle through a list of possible values that are valid for some parameter.
+You can use the Tab key to cycle through a list of possible values that are valid for some parameter.
+For more information, see about_Functions_Argument_Completion.

 Enumerated value completion

-Beginning in PowerShell 7.0, support for tab completion of enums was added.
-You can use tab completion to select the value you want anywhere an enum is used.
+PowerShell 7.0 added support for tab completion of enums.
+You can use tab completion to select the value you want anywhere you use an enum.
 For example:

 enum Suits {